emb-riscv/specs-markdown/exceptions-and-interrupts.md

 an additional alignment to 8 must be performed by adding a stack padding.

 If the `stackalign` bit in the `ctrl` CSR is set, the stack is always aligned at 8.
-Depending on how caches are organised, this usually allows faster context switches.
+Although this is implemnetation specific, it usually allows faster context switches.

 The current stack is either `spt` (when in application mode and the `ctrl.sptena` is set),